kosletr/BlackJackApp/README.md

  A `Player` takes a `Client` object via Dependency Injection as each `Player` is assigned to one and only `Client`.
 However, a `Client` might belong to two `Player`s in case of split.
 In this case, two `Player` objects are used to manipulate the same `Client` object and transfer the amount of money that the player either won or lost.
  ![](notes/client.png)

-* Note: In the class diagrams above the Composition symbol was used.
-In some cases (if not all) the Aggragation symbol would be more appropriate.
-However, our focus here is on the interactions between classes/objects to get a high level overview of the system.

  ### By Konstantinos Letros (kosletr)